Scott Alexander (baseball): Los Angeles Dodgers

 On January 4, 2018, Alexander was traded to the Los Angeles Dodgers in a three-team trade that also sent Jake Peters to the Dodgers, Luis Avilán and Joakim Soria to the Chicago White Sox, and Trevor Oaks and Erick Mejia to the Royals.
 The Dodgers used Alexander as an opener on June 1 due to an injury to Clayton Kershaw.
 In his first season in L.A, Alexander was 2–1 with three saves as he appeared in 73 games (8th-most in the NL), allowing 27 earned runs in 66 innings for a 3.68 ERA.
-He appeared in four games in the postseason for the Dodgers, one in the 2018 NLDS, and three in the 2018 World Series, allowing two runs to score on one hit and two walks in 21/3 innings pitched.
+He appeared in four games in the postseason for the Dodgers, one in the NLDS, and three in the World Series, allowing two runs to score on one hit and two walks in 21/3 innings pitched.

-In 2019, he pitched in 28 games for the Dodgers, with a 3–2 record and 3.63 ERA in 17.1 innings.
-Alexander went on the injured list on June 12 as a result of left forearm inflammation, which turned out to be a nerve issue.
+In 2019, he pitched in 28 games for the Dodgers, with a 3–2 record and 3.63 ERA in 17 1/3innings.
+Alexander went on the injured list (IL) on June 12 as a result of left forearm inflammation, which turned out to be a nerve issue.
 He underwent season-ending surgery to address the issue in September.
 Despite the injuries, the Dodgers inked him to a one-year, $875,000, contract following the season, to avoid arbitration.

-Alexander appeared in 13 games for the Dodgers in 2020, and was 2–0 while allowing nine hits and four earned runs for a 2.92 ERA in 121/3 innings.
-He was optioned off the active roster on September 2, and spent the remainder of the pandemic-shortened season at the Dodgers alternate training site.
+Alexander appeared in 13 games for the Dodgers in 2020, going 2–0 while allowing nine hits and four earned runs for a 2.92 ERA in 121/3 innings.
+He was optioned off the active roster on September 2 and spent the remainder of the pandemic-shortened season at the Dodgers alternate training site.

-Alexander had a 2.31 ERA in 13 appearances for the Dodgers in 2021 before he was placed on the 60-day injured list on June 9, with left shoulder inflammation.
+Alexander had a 2.31 ERA in 13 appearances for the Dodgers in 2021 before he was placed on the 60-day IL on June 9, with left shoulder inflammation.
 The Dodgers outrighted him to the minors and removed him from the 40-man roster on November 5.
-Alexander rejected the outright assignment, and elected free agency.
+Alexander rejected the outright assignment and elected free agency.

 San Francisco Giants

 On May 4, 2022, Alexander signed a minor league deal with the San Francisco Giants.
-In 2022 with three Giants’ minor league teams he was 3–0 with a 0.66 ERA in 13 2/3 innings.
+Pitching for three Giants’ minor league teams, he was 3–0 with a 0.66 ERA in 13 2/3 innings.
 He was selected to the major league roster on August 26 and was 0–0 with two saves and a 1.04 ERA in 17 1/3 innings with one walk over 17 games.
-In November 2022, he signed a one-year deal with the Giants for $1.15 million.
+In November, he signed a one-year deal with the Giants for $1.15 million.

+Alexander won a career-high six consecutive decisions from April 11 to July 18, 2023.
+During that stretch, he went on the IL for almost a month with a strained left hamstring.
+His season ended on September 22 when he went back on the IL with the same injury.
+He was 7–3 with a 4.66 ERA in 48 1/3 innings.
+All his losses came as a starter.